 Accidents and incidents on construction sites must be reported and investigated promptly to identify the causes and prevent similar accidents from happening in the future.

 Site Supervision and Inspections

 Site supervision and inspections are essential in ensuring that health and safety measures are being followed on construction sites.
-Site supervisors must conduct regular inspections, identify hazards and risks, and take appropriate measures to control those risks.
+Consequently, Site supervisors must conduct regular inspections, identify hazards and risks, and take appropriate measures to control those risks.

 Safety Culture and Communication